Skip to main content

 • The VRChat appplication must be closed before launching into a test world for the first time.

-• Your phone must remain unlocked for ADB to be able to launch the VRChat app into a test world.
+• Your Android device must remain unlocked for ADB to be able to launch the VRChat app into a test world.

 With everything above set up, and your Project in Android mode, press the "Build and Test New Build" button to test the world on your device.